Open-Cascade-SAS/OCCT/dox/contribution/contribution_workflow/contribution_workflow.md

 In case if the fix is implemented on the previous release of OCCT, the branch can be based on the corresponding tag in Git, instead of the master.

 The branch name should be composed of letters **CR** (abbreviation of "Change Request") followed by the issue ID number (without leading zeros).
-It is possible to add an optional suffix to the branch name after the issue ID, e.g. to distinguish between several versions of the fix (see @ref occt_contribution_nonstd_rebase).
+It is possible to add an optional suffix to the branch name after the issue ID, e.g. to distinguish between several versions of the fix (see [Link](#occt_contribution_nonstd_rebase)).

 See [Guide to using GIT](#occt_contribution__git_guide) for help.